-Continuous graphene.
+Continuous graphene

 We first discuss the intrinsic MO terahertz effects in continuous (unpatterned) graphene.
-A basic device used in our experiments is a large-area CVD (chemical vapour deposition)-graphene field-effect transistor (g-FET) sketched in Fig. 1a.
-It allowed us to combine ambipolar control of doping n (positive for electrons and negative for holes) with magneto-transport and MO measurements in a perpendicular magnetic field B (positive towards the light source).
-The THz transmission $T(\omega)$ and the FR spectra $\theta{\rm F}(\omega)$ were obtained while graphene was illuminated by a linearly polarized light with the angular frequency $\omega$ .
+A basic device used in our experiments is a large-area CVD-graphene fieldeffect transistor (g-FET) sketched in Fig. 1a.
+It allowed us to combine ambipolar control of doping n (positive for electrons and negative for holes) with magneto-transport and magneto-optical measurements in a perpendicular magnetic field B (positive towards the light source).
+The THz transmission $T(\omega)$ and the Faraday rotation spectra $\theta{\rm F}(\omega)$ were obtained, while graphene was illuminated by a linearly polarized light with the angular frequency ω .
 The Fabry-Perot interference in the substrate was suppressed intentionally to simplify the spectra analysis.
-From these measurements, we extracted the transmission spectra for the right-hand (RH)/left-hand (LH) circular polarizations, $T{\pm}(\omega)^{28}$ , which fully characterizes the MO response of the device.
+From these measurements we extracted the transmission spectra for the right-hand (RH)/left-hand (LH) circular polarizations, $T{+}(\omega)$ [30], which fully characterizes the MO response of the device.